-327 Nonmeta Illic Mineral Product 20 gravel, sto property used to transform mined or quarried nonmetallic minerals, such as sand, avel, stone, clay, and refractory materials , into products for intermediate or final nsumption.
+327 Nonmetallic Mineral Product gravel, sto roperty used to transform mined or quarried nonmetallic minerals, such as sand, one, clay, and refractory materials , into products for intermediate or final on.
 Processes used include grinding, mixing, cutting, shaping, and honing.
 3271 Clay Product and Refractory Manufacturing15 Personal property used in shaping, molding, glazing, and firing pottery, ceramics, and plumbing fixtures made entirely or partly of clay or other ceramic materials.
 3272 Glass and Glass Product Manufacturing 15 Personal property used in manufacturing glass and/or glass products.
 Establishments in this industry may manufacture glass and/or glass products by melting silica sand or cullet, or purchasing glass.
-Itemized Equipment Special tools5 3273 Cement and Concrete Product Manufacturing20 Personal property used in manufacturing Portland, natural, masonry, pozzalanic, and other hydraulic cements Itemized Equipment Quarry equipment{XE "quarry equipment} (Yahoo search) 15 Portable ready-mix plants 15 3274 Lime & Gypsum Product Manufacturing Personal property used in manufacturing lime from calcitic limestone, dolomitic limestone, or other calcareous materials, such as coral, chalk, and shells.
+Itemized Equipment Special tools5 3273 Cement and Concrete Product Manufacturing20 Personal property used in manufacturing Portland, natural, masonry, pozzalanic, and other hydraulic cements Itemized Equipment Quarry equipment{XE "quarry equipment}(Yahoo search) 3274 Lime & Gypsum Product Manufacturing20 Personal property used in manufacturing lime from calcitic limestone, dolomitic limestone, or other calcareous materials, such as coral, chalk, and shells.
 Lime manufacturing establishments may mine, quarry, collect, or purchase the sources of calcium carbonate.
 3279 Abrasive Product Manufacturing20 Personal property used in manufacturing abrasive grinding wheels of natural or synthetic materials, abrasive-coated products, and other abrasive products.
 327991 Cut Stone and Stone Product Manufacturing15 Personal property used in cutting, shaping, and finishing granite, marble, limestone, slate, and other stone for building and miscellaneous uses.
 Stone product manufacturing establishments may mine, quarry, or purchase stone.
-331 Primary I Metal Manufacturing20 Personal p or scrap, alloys and roperty used to smelt and/or refine ferrous and nonferrous metals from ore, pig using electrometallurgical and other process metallurgical techniques.
-Metal super alloys are also manufactured by introducing other chemical elements to ls.
+331 Primary N Metal Manufacturing20 Personal p or scrap, alloys and roperty used to smelt and/or refine ferrous and nonferrous metals from ore, pig using electrometallurgical and other process metallurgical techniques.
+Metal super alloys are also manufactured by introducing other chemical elements to is.
 The output of smelting and refining, usually in ingot form, is used in rolling, drawing, and extruding operations to make sheet, strip, bar, rod, or wire, and in molten form to make castings and other basic metal products.